 Show, don’t tell!

 When writing any kind of essay, apply the golden rule of “showing over telling.”
-Writers should strive to create a more immediate connection—a more “objective correlation”—between words and reader’s understanding or feeling.
+Writers should strive to create a more immediate connection—a more “objective correlation”—between words and the reader’s understanding or feeling.
 But this rule is much easier to understand than to follow, and a whole lot of beginning writers telling about what one did or how one felt with showing it.
 It is especially important in the UC admissions essay to show, rather than tell or make a list, as you don’t have a lot of room to “provide evidence” to back up the main theses you are asserting in each mini-essay.

 A good way to think about this difference is to think about “summary” (telling) versus “description” (showing).
 When summarizing, one often gives an overview of the situation, using vague nouns and adjectives to describe events, objects, or feelings.
 When describing, one uses vivid detail to give the reader or listener a more immediate connection to the circumstances—the details ultimately provide evidence for what the writer or speaker is saying, rather than filling in the gap with vague or cliché language.